 Supported by the Region of Waterloo Arts Fund and Dramaturged by Pat the Dog Theatre Creation’s Lisa O’Connell, don’t miss our first public presentation of this new work at our official launch this November.
 (Details coming soon!)

-✨ Wives Tales Verbatim
+✨ Wives Tales Verbatim (in development)

 Through our work on Wives Tales and the development of Wild Swans, a second project emerged.